Supreme Court of Norfolk Island: Establishment

-The Court was established by the Norfolk Island Act 1957, and was the 3rd territory supreme court created after the Supreme Court of the Northern Territory (1911) and the Supreme Court of the Australian Capital Territory (1934).
+The Court was established by the Norfolk Island Act 1957, and was the third territory supreme court created after the Supreme Court of the Northern Territory (1911) and the Supreme Court of the Australian Capital Territory (1934).
 The jurisdiction of the Court was to be provided by ordinance, and an appeal was to the High Court of Australia.
 The Supreme Court Ordinance 1960 (NI), provided that the Supreme Court has the same jurisdiction in relation to Norfolk Island as the ACT Supreme Court has in relation to the ACT, which in turn has the same original jurisdiction, civil and criminal, as the Supreme Court of New South Wales had in relation to NSW immediately before 1 January 1911.
 The practice and procedure of the Court was also that of the ACT Supreme Court.

 It was not until 1960 that the first judge was appointed, Sir Richard Eggleston KC, who was a judge of the Commonwealth Industrial Court and an additional judge of the ACT Supreme Court.
 The first reported case was Newbery v R in 1965.
 Henry Newberry was convicted of failing to be enrolled to vote in Norfolk Island Council elections.
 He challenged his conviction before the Supreme Court of Norfolk Island, arguing that in 1857 Norfolk Island had a constitution and a legislature such that the Crown could not abolish the legislature nor place Norfolk Island under the authority of Australia.
-Eggleston J considered the constitutional history of Norfolk Island, concluding that the Australian Waste Lands Act 1855 (Imp), authorized any form of government, representative or non-representative, and this included placing Norfolk Island under the authority of Australia.
+Eggleston J considered the constitutional history of Norfolk Island, concluding that the Australian Waste Lands Act 1855 (Imp), authorised any form of government, representative or non-representative, and this included placing Norfolk Island under the authority of Australia.
 The first appeal to the High Court from the Supreme Court of Norfolk Island was in Sanders v Sanders, a proceeding under the Matrimonial Causes Act 1966 (Cth).
 The Norfolk Island Act 1957, was the subject of minor amendments in 1963, which included that more than one judge could be appointed to the Court.